udondan/terraform-aws-s3-cloudfront-page/README.md

 ```

 During the `terraform apply` an SSL certificate will be generated.
 The administrative contact(s) of the domain will receive an email requesting confirmation.

+When initially applying, bring some patience.
+Creating a new CloudFront distribution can take >20 minutes.

 ---